Did I Make A Difference?

 But lately, a creepy little monster called ‘Am I Making a Difference’ has surfaced.

 The beast most often haunts me at night when I am about to fall asleep.
-I put my head down on my pillow, spent from the day, and I wonder: Am I making a difference?
+I put my head down on my pillow and spent the day wondering: Am I making a difference?
 Is anything I’m doing helping anyone?

-President George W. Bush speaking at Georgia Tech
+President George W. Bush is speaking at Georgia Tech.

 When I took photos of news events, I knew I relayed what happened that day to the audience from my front-row seat.